 If you’re looking for more awesome and versatile sauce recipes then you should check these out too!

+- How long will this sauce last in the fridge?
 It will last up to a week in an airtight container.

+- Can I substitute the fresh spinach for frozen?
 No, frozen spinach will not work in this recipe.

+- Does it matter if I use a food processor or blender?
 Either one works great!
 A blender will actually do a better job of incorporating all the ingredients together but may need more water to blend properly.
 A food processor does the job just fine though!

+- Is this sauce really spicy?
 Nope!
 I find that it has just the right amount of kick if you scrape the seeds and ribs out first.
 If you like it really hot, you can leave the seeds in or even use the entire jalapeno.
 Just keep adding more little by little until you get the desired heat level.

 Cilantro Jalapeno Sauce Without Dairy